From cellular reprogramming to regeneration, more than 80% of funding in 2022 was focused on five key longevity domains.

 Longevity.Technology: It is inevitable that some domains within a market will attract more investor interest than others, and longevity is no exception.
 We have noticed longevity investors are increasingly divided into two camps – those prepared to play the long game and invest in longevity biotech opportunities, and those seeking a faster return on their investment through opportunities in areas such as diagnostics, longevity clinics and supplements.
 So what are the hot areas within longevity, and are there opportunities outside of those for investors?

-The top five longevity domains for investment in 2022, along with the top three financings in each domain, are as follows:
+The top five longevity domains for investment in 2022 are as follows:

 1. Cellular reprogramming

 Cellular reprogramming refers to companies that are aiming to reverse an older cell into a younger cell state by directly reprogramming its code: i.e its genetic or epigenetic makeup.
 Cellular reprogramming by Yamanaka factors can reprogram somatic cells into induced pluripotent stem cells.
 However, this came with therapeutic hazards as the technique involved complete dedifferentiation.
 There are companies that are aiming to find new genetic targets to reduce cells’ epigenetic age whilst maintaining their somatic identity (partial cellular reprogramming).

 Drug discovery is a long, expensive, and often unsuccessful process.
 Platform technologies are considered a valuable tool to improve efficiency and quality in drug product development.
 There are many companies in the longevity space that are developing proprietary discovery platforms to enable the discovery of therapeutic targets for longevity.

 Longevity pharmacology field promises to revolutionise the healthcare of a growing aging population.
 A longevity drug is any novel molecule that was designed or discovered to specifically act on a longevity gene/pathway (rapalogs, pgc1-activators, sirtuin modulators, etc).